Personal name index

 Personal name index (experimental)

-In the British consular files on the eastern provinces of the Ottoman Empire often names of persons appear, a reflection of the detailed manner in which the local situation was monitored.
+Particularly after 1878, the British representatives in the eastern provinces of the Ottoman Empire closely followed local affairs.
+Files of the consulates often contain names of locals, mostly Armenians.
 These mentions are particularly interesting for genealogical researchers.

-In this index personal names I came across during my archival research are listed alphabetically by surname.
-No specific selection criteria are applied other than the possible value for genealogical research.
-Of course completeness cannot be pursued.
+This index lists contains personal names I came across during my archival research, alphabetically by surname.
+No specific selection criteria were applied other than the possible value for genealogical research.

-In case the source is made available on this website a link is provided, otherwise you will find only a document number and short description of the document.
-The sources used are of course just a very tine fraction of what is available in the archives.
-A list of the sources included is provided below.
+In case the source is available on this website a link is provided, otherwise you will find only a document number and short description of the document.
+Below you will find a list of the sources included.
+The included documents are mostly from the period 1890-1900.
+Naturally, these are just a very tiny fraction of what is available in the archives.

 Please let me know your opinions and suggestions.
 Depending on the feedback this project will be continued and expanded.